tlapusan/tlapusan/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as a Big Data/Machine Learning enginner
+- 🔭 I’m currently working as a Big Data/Machine Learning engineer
--
+- 👯 I'm trying to help people to better understand Decision Tree structures by working on dtreeviz[https://github.com/parrt/dtreeviz] library

 <!--
 **tlapusan/tlapusan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.